carolinelbp/cyclistic-bike-share/README.md

 -- Calculates the distribution of ride lengths, split by user type

+WITH ride_duration AS (
 	SELECT
-	m.member_casual, -- this field is the user type
-	CASE
-		WHEN EXTRACT(EPOCH FROM ride_length) / 60 < 10 THEN '5-10 min'
-		WHEN EXTRACT(EPOCH FROM ride_length) / 60 < 20 THEN '10-20 min'
-		WHEN EXTRACT(EPOCH FROM ride_length) / 60 < 30 THEN '20-30 min'
+		m.member_casual AS user_type,
-		WHEN EXTRACT(EPOCH FROM ride_length) / 60 < 60 THEN '30-60 min'
+		EXTRACT(EPOCH FROM t.ride_length) / 60 AS ride_minutes
-		ELSE '60+ min'
-	END AS ride_length_bucket, -- I used these buckets for a histogram COUNT(*) AS ride_count
 	FROM ride_method AS m
 	INNER JOIN ride_time AS t
 		ON m.ride_id = t.ride_id
+),
+bucketed_rides AS (
+	SELECT
+		user_type,
+		CASE
+			WHEN ride_minutes < 10 THEN '5–10 min' -- I already removed rides under 5 mins from my dataset during the initial clean WHEN ride_minutes < 20 THEN '10–20 min'
+			WHEN ride_minutes < 30 THEN '20–30 min'
+			WHEN ride_minutes < 60 THEN '30–60 min'
+			ELSE '60+ min'
+		END AS ride_length_bucket, -- I used these buckets for a histogram CASE
+			WHEN ride_minutes < 10 THEN 1
+			WHEN ride_minutes < 20 THEN 2
+			WHEN ride_minutes < 30 THEN 3
+			WHEN ride_minutes < 60 THEN 4
+			ELSE 5
+		END AS sort_order
+	FROM ride_duration
+)

+SELECT
+	user_type,
+	ride_length_bucket,
+	COUNT(*) AS ride_count
+FROM bucketed_rides
-GROUP BY member_casual, ride_length_bucket;
+GROUP BY user_type, ride_length_bucket, sort_order
+ORDER BY
+	user_type, sort_order;

 ```